Skip to content

 Back to those spectacular visuals.
 The film is at its most successful in the three sequences where Rose is thrust into a nightmarish world contained in the bowels underneath the city.
 This realm is full of impossible geometries, rooms that are infinitely larger on the inside than the outside, corridors littered with decrepit machinery, subterranean corrals cordoned off with chain link fences and barbed wire, and some of the most memorably menacing monsters recently committed to celluloid, who lurk around every corner and pop into frame whenever the director feels it’s time for a less subtle scare.
 Not to mention the over-the-top, apocalyptic finale, about which I will not say much so as not to spoil the effect, except to mention that it is bizarrely gory, and feels like having a front-row seat for the dreadful Judgment Day in the tiny corner of the universe the movie has set aside for us.

 Some critics correctly noted that Silent Hill comes out of the European tradition of the fantastique, which rewards atmosphere and treats a linear plot as nothing more than a hook on which to hang the film’s imagery.
 This doesn’t excuse the American scriptwriter Avery from almost abandoning the plot entirely.
-But it does help to remind us that, in terms of what Silent Hill values-creating a frightening, hellish atmosphere-it does very well, and in terms of what doesn’t interest it much-telling a coherent story-it does very poorly.
+But it does help to remind us that, in regards to what Silent Hill values—creating a frightening, hellish atmosphere—it does very well, and in regards to what doesn’t interest it much—telling a coherent story—it does very poorly.
 A classic movie should have both plot and atmosphere, but a movie that excels at one aspect may still be quite memorable, even if it falls well short of perfection.

 Ultimately, Silent Hill would have been a more successful adaptation either if it made far more sense, providing a satisfactory narrative that made our suspension of disbelief seem less like the act of a sap, or if it made far less sense, choosing to follow the path of pure nightmare.
 As it is, Silent Hill is a phantasmagorical success, whose incoherencies accidentally enhance the movie’s weirder qualities.